-You're also welcome to just stop by the church office at the Clock Church in Tarrytown, at 42 North Broadway, where you can find me almost any morning.
+You're also welcome to just stop by the church office, where you can find me almost any morning.

 The church has received town approval to go forward with the construction of an enhanced entrance to the Old Dutch Church (pictured).
 Work is expected to start in March and be completed by June, in time for next year's summer worship season at Old Dutch.